 Kristen Chase, Publisher, Editor & CEO, is the original mastermind behind Cool Mom Picks and if any mom knows about tech as an organizational lifesaver, it’s Kristen.
-She’s balancing her role here with personal blogging, an addiction to online shopping, writing columns for publications like Baby Center, and hosting a popular web series on Cafe Mom.
+She’s balancing her role here with personal blogging, an addiction to online shopping, writing columns for publications like Alpha Mom and Lifetime Moms, and hosting shows including a popular web series on Cafe Mom.

 Kristen has been cited by Parents Magazine as one of of the Top 10 Power Moms, and she appears on Babble’s 2010 list of the 50 Best Twitter Moms.
-Kristen has been featured on The TODAY Show and CNN, and in local and National publications discussing shopping and parenting culture.
+Kristen has been featured on The TODAY Show and CNN, and in local and national publications discussing shopping, technology, and parenting culture.

 Kristen tries to stay as cool as possible (in all senses of the word) while living in the Philly burbs and parenting her daughters Quinlan, Margot and Bridget, and her son, Drew.

 Liz Gumbinner, Publisher & Editor-in-Chief, is a born and bred New Yorker but without the accent.
-She has a successful side career as a creative director in the Prada-mandatory world of advertising, and co-founded Cool Mom Picks with Kristen.
+She has a background as a creative director in the Prada-mandatory world of advertising, and co-founded Cool Mom Picks with Kristen.

 Liz was recently included in Forbes’ list of 25 working moms to follow on Twitter along with idols of hers like Katie Couric and Senator Kirsten Gillibrand.
 She’s been named to lists of top online influencers by The Daily Beast, Nielsen, The New York Post, Babble, and Parents Magazine, and in 2011 she was awarded the prestigious AWNY Game-Changers Award from Advertising Women of New York.
 Liz can frequently be seen on programs like NBC’s TODAY Show, The Martha Stewart Show, HLN, and local New York media discussing parenting trends, gear, technology, social media and culture.
 Once she talked about her underwear.